survivejs/react-book/manuscript/01_webpack_compared.md

 ![webpack](images/webpack.png)

 You could say Webpack (or just *webpack*) takes a more monolithic approach than Browserify.
 You simply get more out of the box.
 Webpack extends `require` and allows you to customize its behavior using loaders.
 For example, `require('html!./file.html')` loads the contents of *file.html* and processes it through an HTML loader.
-It is a good idea to keep loader declarations, such as this, out of your source, though.
-Instead, use Webpack configuration to deal with it.
+Given declarations, such as this, tie the source code to Webpack, it is preferable to set up the loaders at Webpack configuration.
+This is the approach we'll be using in the book.

 Webpack will traverse through the `require` statements of your project and will generate the bundles you want.
 You can even load your dependencies in a dynamic manner using a custom `require.ensure` statement.
 The loader mechanism works for CSS as well and `@import` is supported.
 There are also plugins for specific tasks, such as minification, localization, hot loading, and so on.